Nick Senzel Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The Cardinals pitching staff is 28th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Cardinals' 4.72 team ERA ranks 23rd among all MLB pitching staffs.
+- The Cardinals' 4.71 team ERA ranks 23rd among all league pitching staffs.

-- Cardinals pitchers combine to give up the second-fewest home runs in baseball (149 total, 1.1 per game).
+- The Cardinals allow the third-fewest home runs in baseball (151 total, 1.1 per game).

-- Rom gets the start for the Cardinals, his fourth of the season.
-He is 0-2 with a 7.24 ERA and 11 strikeouts in 13 2/3 innings pitched.
+- Thompson gets the start for the Cardinals, his sixth of the season.
+He is 4-5 with a 3.91 ERA and 53 strikeouts through 46 2/3 innings pitched.

-- His last appearance was on Saturday against the Pittsburgh Pirates, when the left-hander went 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- The lefty's last appearance was on Sunday against the Pittsburgh Pirates, when he tossed seven innings, surrendering three earned runs while giving up seven hits.

-- The 23-year-old has amassed a 7.24 ERA and 7.2 strikeouts per nine innings across three games this season, while giving up a batting average of .310 to his opponents.
+- The 25-year-old has put together a 3.91 ERA and 10.4 strikeouts per nine innings in 21 games this season, while allowing a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.